 A court or jury may also award an employee other equitable relief under the VA HRA.
 This could include a temporary or permanent injunction, restraining order, or other order, including an order enjoining the defendant from continuing to engage in a discriminatory practice, or an order requiring other action by the defendant.

 Virginia Anti-Retaliation and Anti-Discrimination Laws2020 Legislative Session Heralds a Sea Change in Virginia Employment Law

 Top-Rated Northern Virginia Employment Lawyers

-Our experienced Northern Virginia discrimination lawyers are ready to fight for you to maximize your recovery.
+Our experienced Virginia discrimination lawyers are ready to fight for you to maximize your recovery.
 In 2019, Northern Virginia Magazine recognized Zuckerman Law Principal Jason Zuckerman as a Top Lawyer in the category of employment law.

 In 2017 and 2018, Washingtonian magazine named two of our lawyers top whistleblower lawyers.

 - What Damages or Remedies Can a Virginia Employee Recover in a Discrimination Lawsuit?

 - What law prohibits retaliation against an employee for reporting discrimination?